 You Benefit from Our Resources

-Our State and Local Government Procurement Team is supported by the vast resources of Holland & Knight, one of the nation's largest law firms with approximately 1,700 attorneys and 200 practice areas.
+Our State and Local Government Procurement Team is supported by the vast resources of Holland & Knight, one of the nation's largest law firms with more than 2,200 attorneys and 250 practice areas.
 Drawing from the firm's commercial and public sector capabilities, we are able to deliver comprehensive services in the following areas:

 - ACDBE programs and regulations